 Thankfully The Lodge room comes with folding tables, nice chairs, and three little sofas, but that’s it.
 I had to bring in everything else.

 At the party decorating store, I opted for the simple balloons for $1 instead of the once that cost up to $10 each.
-I bought golden paper plates but we used Grandma’s real silverware.
-That made for a much easier cleanup, but I was able to offer classy utensils.
+I bought golden paper plates, and we used Grandma’s real silverware.
+That made for a much easier cleanup, yet it looked classy thanks to the silverware.

 Since two babies were going to be at the party, I even brought toys L had outgrown so they’d have something to play with, and after the party I let them take them home.

-And I had my own bartender who was thrilled to help out:
+And I had my own little bartender who was thrilled to help out:

 Panera Bread (sandwiches, baguette, mac and cheese, coffee/tea): $270

 Trader Joe’s food (water, juice, cakes, cookies): $50